 And then there is the unfinished business with Queenie Hennessy.

 Of the dozen titles long-listed for the 2012 Man Booker Prize, The Unlikely Pilgrimage of Harold Fry was one of only two that really interested me.
 I expected to be gushing over this novel in a similar vein to the gloriously life affirming, witty and charming Major Pettigrew’s Last Stand by Helen Simonson.
 Do not get me wrong, this is good novel, but there will be no gushing.

 One feels deep empathy for Joyce’s lead characters as they travel on their respective journeys of self-discovery.
 However, not necessarily a genuine affection for them.
 At times I found myself frustrated with Harold and Maureen, almost to the extent that they were frustrated with themselves.

 Joyce did however provide some beautifully descriptive and poignant observations about human behaviour that I identified with.
 This a very subtle but moving tale about the search for meaning in life.

 The audio book narration by Jim Broadbent was first class.
 He differentiated between characters extremely well without overacting.
 His narration enhanced the book experience for me (listen to a sample).

-The humour in this novel was dry and understated, producing fewer laugh out loud moments than I was hoping for.
-The Unlikely Pilgrimage of Harold Fry is a much darker and sadder story than I had anticipated also.
+However, the humour was dry and understated, producing fewer laugh out loud moments than I was hoping for.
 Joyce lost some momentum (and my engagement) in the middle passages but came home strong with a gut wrenching conclusion.
-Have the tissues at the ready…
+Have the tissues at the ready… The Unlikely Pilgrimage of Harold Fry is a much darker and sadder story than I had anticipated.

 The Unlikely Pilgrimage of Harold Fry by Rachel Joyce is a good novel, but I am not sure it was necessarily deserving of its long-listing for the Man Booker Prize.